 - The windows have grids/multi-paned glass.

-- They have shutters which were originally used to protect the glass during storms.
-In revival homes they are strictly decorative.
+- They have shutters that were originally used to protect the glass during storms.
+In revival homes, they are strictly decorative.

 - Very basic with little ornamentation.